Roshan-R-V/petitions-platform/README.md

 4. Push to your branch (`git push origin feature-xyz`)
 5. Create a Pull Request

-## License
-This project is licensed under the MIT License.

 ## Contact
-For queries, contact `your-email@example.com`.
+For queries, contact `roshanvivek2000@gmail.com`.
 Contributions and feedback are welcome!